Spring Wine and Cheese Pairing plate with wine glass

 Having said that, we at Antonelli’s believe we get the most mileage out of our palates by starting with young, milder cheeses that open up majestically with a bottle of bubbles.
 Moving into more pungent bloomy rinds (like camembert) and washed rinds is a fantastic time to introduce a choice white or rosé, while the semi-soft/firm/hard trinity opens arms wide for lighter reds like Pinot Noir.
 For the die-hard big, bold red lovers, unveiling your jammy red with a hard cheese like a Sardinian Pecorino will carry you through to what is always our final course: the blue cheese.

-In any case, join us for this deeper dive, and check out our ‘cheat sheet’ below to gain all of the confidence you’ll need to follow your instincts for pairing boldly and expertly:
+In any case, join us for this deeper dive, and check out our ‘cheat sheet’ below to gain all of the confidence you’ll need to follow your instincts for bold and expert spring wine and cheese pairing:

 SPARKLING